RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Introduction

 The contributions of this paper can be summarized as follows:

 \begin{enumerate}

-\item Inspired by CLIP-LIT, we present two novel approaches to CLIP guidance (CLIP-LIT-Latent and RAVE) working directly in the latent space for the task of backlit image enhancement. \item We show that these approaches result in similar or better quality according to quantitative metrics in both supervised and unsupervised settings, and superior visual quality of resulting images, while requiring considerably less time to train. \item We demonstrate that the embedding used by RAVE for guidance is interpretable, and its interpretation can reveal biases in the training data. \end{enumerate}
+\item Inspired by CLIP-LIT, we present two novel approaches to CLIP guidance (CLIP-LIT-Latent and RAVE) working directly in the latent space for the task of backlit image enhancement. \item We show that these approaches result in similar or better quality according to quantitative metrics in both settings of training on paired or unpaired data, and superior visual quality of resulting images, while requiring considerably less time to train. \item We demonstrate that the embedding used by RAVE for guidance is interpretable, and its interpretation can reveal biases in the training data. \end{enumerate}